 Save money on printing expenses by sending an electronic version of your bulletin or church newsletter.
 Or offer both!
 Building a strong online presence for your church doesn’t have to mean abandoning the old way of doing things.
 In fact, offering both is a helpful way to introduce digital worship and online community building to your members.

-This new year has brought with it much of the challenges from 2020.
+This new year has brought with it many of the challenges from 2020.
 Meeting in person is not yet safe, making passing the plate a super-spreader practice.
 So how do you make giving more convenient for your members who are sheltering in place?
-Consider joining an online giving platform.
-Givelify Offers Solutions to Churches for Online Charitable Giving making giving simple and free.
-One click from a custom giving link to your church’s bank account and your tithers can add to the donation plate without one germ being spread.

 Of course, giving generously online is not only about safety, but also convenience and accountability.
 People don’t carry as much cash as they used to and remembering tithes when church is online is a challenge for the sharpest minds.
 If part of your service includes the offering, add your giving link to the comments and keep the tradition going, 2021 style.